-- Promote and support assessment by providing education, recognition, information, research support and funding, and faculty development opportunities.
+- Promote and support assessment by providing education in best practices, recognition, information, research support and funding, and professional development opportunities.

-Roles of the committee, deans, vice president for student affairs and Office of the Provost in the lifecycle of departmental assessment plans.
+Roles of the committee, deans, divisional directors, vice president for student affairs and Office of the Provost in the lifecycle of departmental and program assessment plans and processes.

-- College deans and the vice president for student affairs monitor the implementation of their assessment plans.
+- College deans, divisional directors and the vice president for student affairs monitor the implementation of their assessment plans.

-- The committee will review college and division reports and formulate specific recommendations for improvement to the deans, vice-president for student affairs and Faculty Senate.
+- The committee will review college, division and/or program reports and formulate specific recommendations for improvement to share with the deans, divisional directors,and vice-president for student affairs.
 Recommendations will address whether the assessment findings demonstrate that assessment plans were implemented according to program goals and objectives; and, based on collected data, actions were taken to improve student learning and program outcomes.

 Assessment Mentor Program

 The Assessment Mentor Program is designed to provide help for those would like assistance in learning more about assessment of student learning, developing an assessment plan, restructuring and/or rewriting student learning outcomes and more.
 The University Assessment Steering Committee has identified several mentors who are available for faculty members and departments to work with to assist them with their assessment efforts.
-If you are interested, please contact Sue Caulfield and she can connect you with a mentor: firstname.lastname@example.org
+If you are interested, please contact Karen Stokes Chapo and she can connect you with a mentor: firstname.lastname@example.org